A Survey of Continual Reinforcement Learning: Biography Section

 This mapping allows the generation of approximate optimal policy parameters for new tasks directly from environmental information, significantly improving generalization across different task domains without additional learning.

 Finally, although PT-TD learning is not a factor decomposition method, it also uses a similar idea to decompose the value function, and it is also agnostic to the nature of the function approximator used \cite{anand2023prediction}.
 PT-TD learning decomposes the value function into two components that update at different timescales: a permanent value function for preserving general knowledge and a transient value function for learning task-specific knowledge.
-Then the overall value function is computed additively:
+Then the overall value function is:

 where $\theta$ and $\phi$ are the parameters of the permanent function $V^{\rm(P)}(s)$ and transient value function $V^{\rm(T)}(s)$, respectively.
-The parameters of the transient value function are updated by TD learning during learning on tasks, while the parameters of the permanent value function are updated on all stored states of the task after learning.
-This work also provides some theoretical results for the convergence and upper bound on errors of the value functions.
+The parameters of the transient value function are updated by TD learning during learning on tasks, while the parameters of the permanent value function are updated using all stored states of the task after learning.

 Due to the advances in DRL and the increasing complexity of tasks, many CRL methods have evolved to incorporate deep neural networks.
-Policy function networks and value function networks can be decomposed into multiple parts, such as multiple heads and multiple modules.
+Policy and value function networks can be decomposed into multiple parts, such as multiple heads and multiple modules.
 By combining these parts, agents can learn and generalize across tasks more effectively, enhancing scalability and performance in complex environments.

 \textbf{Multi-head decomposition} is a common strategy in multi-task learning, where the network consists of a shared backbone and multiple heads, each responsible for a different task.
 In CRL, Wolczyk \etal \cite{wolczyk2022disentangling} empirically investigated the impact of multi-head networks on the continual learning performance of SAC.
 By assigning separate output heads for each task, the agent facilitates the transfer of knowledge across tasks.
-However, freezing the backbone of the critic can hinder knowledge forward transfer, which is against the understanding of transfer in supervised learning.
+However, freezing the backbone of the critic can hinder forward knowledge transfer, which is against the understanding of transfer in supervised learning.
 Additionally, the agent's performance can benefit from the resetting of the head for the critic while being damaged by the resetting of the head for the actor.